Need a Day at a Castle Rock Park? Plenty of Parks in The Meadows

 Butterfield Crossing Park

 Its space age playground offers kids loads of climbing, swinging, and spinning fun.
 A favorite for playdates among parents too, Bison offers picnic spots so you can catch up with friends while the kids play.
-Bison Park is also home to turf fields for soccer, football, and baseball.
+Bison Park is also home to turf fields for soccer, football, and baseball games.
 This Castle Rock park also has several tennis courts where juniors, women and men leagues play.
 Great walking paths surround the park, and it’s close to Ridgeline Open Space that has miles of hiking and biking fun.
+You can find Bison Park behind Clear Sky Elementary school.

 Philip S. Miller Park

 The area’s newest park, Philip S. Miller Park, offers a lot of adventure.
 Hence the name of the playground area, The Adventure Playground, a two tiered play area for kids to climb, slide and swing around.
 This magnificent Castle Rock park is home to miles of trails for hiking, biking and running.
-It also features the challenge incline for leg burning fun.
+It also features the challenge incline 200 steps that make for leg burning fun.
 Turf fields offer a place for football and soccer.
 You’ll also know that it’s where the MAC field house is located.
-The best part – it’s still growing!
+You can even soar above it all with a fun zip line tour from Castle Rock Zip Line Tours.
+The amphitheater and Mill House play host to many concerts and events.
+Fire pits and picnic areas are available to rent for your family gatherings The best part – it’s still growing!